hippyau/jands-cardbus/README.md

 ## Important to note

 Not all Jands Card Busses are created equal.
-DO NOT directly connect an ESP-II card to a the Event 4 / Echelon series bus (the one I present here), it is a different pinout, but seems to be very similar operation and a simple adapter could be made. [tbc]
+DO NOT directly connect an ESP or Stage series card to the Event 4 / Echelon series bus (the one I present here), it is a different pinout, but seems to be very similar operation and a simple adapter could be made. [tbc]

-That there are different pinouts for some different Card Busses, depending on the series of console.
-See Issue below. https://github.com/hippyau/jands-cardbus/issues/1 Using the wrong pinout for the card you are working with will potentially damage the card!
+It seems there are different pinouts for some different Card Busses, depending on the series of console.
+See Issue below. https://github.com/hippyau/jands-cardbus/issues/1

+The Event 4 and Echelon series are the same pinout, but some card addresses overlap.

+Using the wrong pinout for the card you are working with will potentially damage the card and/or master interface!

 ## Firmware Command Line Interface